bob-crutchley/vagrant-template/README.md

 # Vagrant Template
-Template for vagrant projects, using a YAML file to manage all of the guest machines in VirtualBox
+Template for Vagrant projects, using a YAML file to manage all of the guest machines in VirtualBox
 ## Defining Guest Machines
 Guest machines can be defined in the [`guest_machines.yml`](guest_machines.yml) file